Searching around for the best shoulder press machine on the market? Are you trying to get some explosive boulder shoulders?

 Not only that, but this machine also features not just oversized, but also pronated handles, which allow you to switch up your hand position to a more neutral grip or to another grip you prefer as well as change up your range of motion to ensure your shoulder muscles can never get used to it.

-The arms are slightly angled, like our first entry, so that you get a more natural range of motion.
+The arms are slightly angled, like our first entry, so that you get a more natural range of motion, this is good for working the biceps and triceps as well.
 More similar to the path your shoulders take when you’re using free weights, but without all the risks!

 When it comes to durability, this machine is one of a kind, with nylon coated cable that meets US military specifications and fiberglass impregnated pulleys.